 All domestic (U.S.) interns must provide written proof of medical insurance.
 International interns are encouraged to obtain travel insurance or equivalent.
 A recent tetanus shot (within 5 years) is strongly recommended.

 Academic Credit and Supervision

-The Leir Internship satisfies the academic requirements of several colleges and universities and some vocational schools.
+The Leir Internship satisfies the academic requirements of many college and university programs, and some vocational schools.
 Interns must coordinate and clarify any academic requirements with Green Chimneys staff during the application process.